openssl/openssl/INSTALL.md

     $ ./Configure linux-elf [options...]

+ On OpenVMS explicit versions for 32/64-bit pointers can be build.
+To do so you should use one of the following options:
+    on AXP:
+         vms-alpha  (default option)
+         vms-alpha-p32
+         vms-alpha-p64
+    on IA64:
+         vms-ia64 (default option)
+         vms-ia64-p32
+         vms-ia64-p64
+    on X86: not yet implemented)

 ### Creating your own Configuration

 If your system isn't listed, you will have to create a configuration